uoftgasa/uoftgasa.github.io/markdown/index.md

 ### SciNet

-SciNet is a high performance computing
+SciNet is a high performance computing network associated with several institutions across Canada.
+Graduate students must be sponsored by a professor in order to access these resources, but they are ideal for batch processing intensive computations.
+You can learn more about how to use SciNet by attending one of their intro sessions

 ### Sunnyvale